Study-Tracker/study-tracker-cdk/README.md

 This is an AWS CDK package for deploying Study Tracker with all required services configured via CloudFormation.
 This
 includes:

-- EC2 instance for running the Study Tracker web application
+- EC2 instance for running the Study Tracker web application.
-- PostgreSQL database in RDS
+- PostgreSQL database in RDS.
-- ElasticSearch single-node cluster for power search
+- ElasticSearch single-node cluster for power search.
-- EventBridge bus for publishing application events
+- EventBridge bus for publishing application events.
-- An S3 bucket for application storage
+- An S3 bucket for application storage.

 A few things this script will *not* provision for you, which you should create ahead of time:

-- A VPC and subnets for hosting the application and databases
+- A VPC and subnets for hosting the application and databases.
+It is recommended to use private subnets for your application and databases, and public subnets for a load balancer (not provided) if you plan on making your instance accessible to the public internet.
-- An EC2 SSH keypair for connecting to your instance
+- An EC2 SSH keypair for connecting to your instance.
-- An email server and account that supports SMTP
+- An email server and account that supports SMTP.
-- An Egnyte tenant with a registered API application and key
+- An Egnyte tenant with a registered API application and key.
-- A Benchling tenant with registered App and credentials
+- A Benchling tenant with registered App and credentials.

 ## Deploying the stack